honching0316/ML_IncomePredictor/README.md

 # ML_IncomePredictor

-Extracted significant data from larget data set, convert categorical type data into numerics and factor out all numerics data base on significance using data mining techniques.
+Extracted significant data from large data set, converted categorical type data into numerics, and factor out all numeric data based on significance using data mining techniques.
+\br
-Built a accurate Decision tree classification model that predict whether a person's income exceed a certain level by applying post-process significant data set.
+Built an accurate Decision tree classification model that predicts whether a person's income exceeds a certain level by applying a post-process significant data set.
+\br
-The model has around 83% accruacy under supervised learning control.
+The model has around 83% accuracy using supervised learning approach.